Man’s life saved at Tioga Downs Casino

-NICHOLS -An Endicott man says he hit the jackpot in an unexpected way recently at Tioga Downs Casino Resort
+NICHOLS, N.Y. – An Endicott man says he hit the jackpot in an unexpected way recently at Tioga Downs Casino Resort.

 Gary Crandall credits a Good Samaritan at the casino, a Tioga Downs employee, EMT’s and Guthrie’s new Cardiac and Vascular Center with saving his life.